MatteoMonacis/Personal-Portfolio/README.md

 #### Objective of the project

-This project involved working with a relational banking database that stores customer profiles, account details, and over 14,000 transactions spanning a three-year period.
+This project involved working with a relational banking database that stores customer profiles, account details and over 14,000 transactions spanning a three-year period.
 The main objective was to transform this normalized structure into a single, client-level feature table suitable for supervised machine learning.
-Each row captures a set of behavioral indicators per customer, including age, transaction volumes and amounts by direction, account distribution across types, and spending patterns broken down by category such as mortgage payments, Amazon purchases, hotels, flights, and supermarkets.
+Each row captures a set of behavioral indicators per customer, including age, transaction volumes and amounts by direction, account distribution across types and spending patterns broken down by category such as mortgage payments, Amazon purchases, hotels, flights and supermarkets.

 #### Tools used:

 - Pipeline development: Built entirely in MySQL.
-- Data integration: Views were used to join clients, accounts, and transactions.
+- Data integration: Views were used to join clients, accounts and transactions.
 - Feature engineering: Correlated subqueries and aggregation functions populated the final feature table.

 #### Project repository: **[Explore the complete Banking System Analysis project](https://github.com/MatteoMonacis/Banking-system-analysis)**